Narberth, Pennsylvania: Transportation

 As of 2009 there were 11.06 mi of public roads in Narberth, of which 0.32 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 10.74 mi were maintained by the borough.

 No numbered highways directly serve Narberth.
 Main streets traversing the borough include Narberth Avenue, Wynnewood Road and Haverford Avenue.
 The nearest state highways are Pennsylvania Route 23, U.S. Route 30, U.S. Route 1, and Interstate 76, all traversing the surrounding township of Lower Merion.

 The Narberth Train Station, the third stop on SEPTA's Paoli/Thorndale Line to Center City Philadelphia, is located on Haverford Avenue in downtown Narberth.
 These railroad tracks run through the Philadelphia Main Line, the collective western suburbs of Philadelphia where the railroad westward was originally established.
 Towns on the lower Main Line adjacent to Narberth include Overbrook, Merion, Wynnewood, Ardmore, Haverford, and Bryn Mawr.
 The SEPTA Route 105 bus runs along the length of Lancaster Avenue on the Main Line, and the SEPTA Route 44 bus supplements the trains for service between Narberth and Center City Philadelphia.
-South Wynnewood is served by the SEPTA's Norristown High Speed Line that connects the southern Main Line suburbs with Norristown to the north and west and SEPTA's 69th Street Transportation Center, where there is a connection to the Market-Frankford Line rapid transit train service into Center City and beyond into Frankford north of Center City along the Delaware River.
+South Wynnewood is served by the SEPTA's Norristown High Speed Line that connects the southern Main Line suburbs with Norristown to the north and west and SEPTA's 69th Street Transportation Center, where there is a connection to the Market–Frankford Line to Center City and beyond into Frankford north of Center City along the Delaware River.